shamanec/GADS-devices-provider/docs/setup.md

 ## Common
 ### Devices config
-Each device can be configured for the provider through the GADS UI.
-1. Start the provider.
-2. Connect the devices to the provider host
-3. Open the admin panel in the UI.
-4. Go to provider administration and open the respective provider tab.
-5. You will see a list of connected devices and information if they are configured in the DB.
-6. Click the `Configure` button for each new device.
-7. It should be registered in the DB for the provider and you should expected to see locally set up devices data in the UI shortly.
+No configuration needed, at the moment the provider will attempt to provision every device connected to it.

-### Selenium Grid - to do
+### Selenium Grid - not working, to do
 Devices can be automatically connected to Selenium Grid 4 instance.
 You need to create the Selenium Grid instance yourself and then setup the provider to connect to it.
 To setup the provider download the latest Selenium server jar [release](https://github.com/SeleniumHQ/selenium/releases).
 Copy the downloaded jar and put it in the provider `./conf` folder.

 # Additional setup notes
 ## Prepare WebDriverAgent file - Linux, Windows
 You need a Mac machine to at least build and sign WebDriverAgent, currently we cannot avoid this.
 You need a paid Apple Developer account to build and sign `WebDriverAgent`.
-With latest Apple changes it might be possible to do it with free accounts but maybe you'll have to sign the `ipa` file each week
+With latest Apple changes it might be possible to do it with free accounts but maybe you'll have to sign the `ipa` file each week and other limitations might apply as well

 1. Download and install [iOS App Signer](https://dantheman827.github.io/ios-app-signer/)
 2. Open `WebDriverAgent.xcodeproj` in Xcode.